Evapotranspiration: Vegetation coverage

 Transpiration is a larger component of evapotranspiration (relative to evaporation) in vegetation-abundant areas.
 As a result, denser vegetation, like forests, may increase evapotranspiration and reduce water yield.

-Two exception to this are cloud forests and rainforests.
+Two exceptions to this are cloud forests and rainforests.
 In cloud forests, trees collect the liquid water in fog or low clouds onto their surface, which eventually drips down to the ground.
 These trees still contribute to evapotranspiration, but often collect more water than they evaporate or transpire.
 In rainforests, water yield is increased (compared to cleared, unforested land in the same climatic zone) as evapotranspiration increases humidity within the forest (a portion of which condenses and returns quickly as precipitation experienced at ground level as rain).
 The density of the vegetation blocks sunlight and reduces temperatures at ground level (thereby reducing losses due to surface evaporation), and reduces wind speeds (thereby reducing the loss of airborne moisture).
 The combined effect results in increased surface stream flows and a higher ground water table whilst the rainforest is preserved.
 Clearing of rainforests frequently leads to desertification as ground level temperatures and wind speeds increase, vegetation cover is lost or intentionally destroyed by clearing and burning, soil moisture is reduced by wind, and soils are easily eroded by high wind and rainfall events.